cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 A good way to think about this two step process is to consider that BOSH is a distributed system in itself.
 Since BOSH's core purpose is to deploy and manage distributed systems, it makes sense that we would use it to deploy itself.
 On the BOSH team, we gleefully refer to this as [Inception](http://en.wikipedia.org/wiki/Inception).

-## BOSH Deployer ##
+## BOSH bootstrap ##

 ### Prerequisites ###

-1. It is recommend that you install into an empty gemset (or similar.)
+1. We recommend that you run the BOSH bootstrap from Ubuntu since it is the distribution used by the BOSH team, and has been thoroughly tested.

-1. Install some core packages on Ubuntu.
+1. Install some core packages on Ubuntu that the BOSH deployer depends on.

 		sudo apt-get -y install libsqlite3-dev genisoimage

+1. Ruby 1.9.2 or later.

-1. Build the BOSH Deployer, which is also known as Micro BOSH.
+1. Install the BOSH Deployer ruby gem.

-		cd bosh/deployer
-		bundle install
-		rake install
+		gem install bosh_deployer

-Once you have installed Micro BOSH, you will see some extra commands appear after typing `bosh` on your command line.
+Once you have installed the deployer, you will see some extra commands appear after typing `bosh` on your command line.

-**The `bosh micro` commands must be run within the deployments directory**
+**The `bosh micro` commands must be run within a micro BOSH deployment directory**

 		% bosh help
 		...